 2. Know that if you’re triggered, you’re also in pain.
 When I get upset, I take a pause.
 That pause really helps me identify what’s going on with me, like: “I’m really angry.”
 Or “I’m afraid.”
 Or “I’m so confused.”

 3. Keep your emotions real.
 Anger, grief, confusion and uncertainty are authentic pain emotions.
-If my emotions aren’t authentic—like blame, shame, guilt, outrage, pity for others or self-pity—I make every effort to reduce what I’m feeling to authentic pain emotions: anger about the way things are affecting me right now; grief over what’s being lost; confusion about what I don’t understand; and uncertainty.
+If my emotions aren’t authentic—like blame, shame, guilt, outrage, pity for others or self-pity—I make every effort to reduce what I’m feeling to authentic pain emotions: anger about the way things are affecting me right now; grief over what’s being lost; confusion about what I don’t understand; and fear of uncertainty.

 5. Be honest.
 In other words, don’t make sh*t up!
 The uncertainty in upsetting moments is very real.
 Sticking with what’s real—even if that means I can’t possibly know something I’m desperate to know—keeps me honest.